signalfx/signalfx-dotnet-tracing/docs/troubleshooting.md

 On Windows, the default log location is `%ProgramData%\SignalFx .NET Tracing\logs\`

-Compress the whole folder to capture the multiple log files and send the compressed folder to us.

 After obtaining the logs, remember to remove the environment variable `SIGNALFX_TRACE_DEBUG` to avoid unnecessary overhead.